Southeast B.C.'s fire season heating up fast - BC Local News

+The fire was sparked after the thunderstorm that raged over the city for a few hours on Friday.
+It started on the northside of Syringa Provincial Park.

+“It was small, actioned really fast, and it is out,” Kachman said.
+“All the others were human-caused and under investigation.

-Just two weeks into May, and there’s already been one lightning-caused wildfire and six human-caused fires in the Southeast Fire Centre – as well as two grass fires in Fruitvale.
+Just two weeks into May, officials say there have been one lightning-caused and six human-caused fires in the Southeast Fire Centre.

 “Yes it’s early days and there is still snow on the ground out there in the many areas,” began Fire Information Officer Carlee Kachman.
 “But this is still a reminder that people do need to be diligent in their use of fire at all times.”